CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 - Support Plans: Standard support is typically included in SaaS subscriptions for enterprise vendors like Facilio.

-Hidden costs often surface during implementation, particularly for organizations migrating from legacy systems or requiring extensive integrations.
+Hidden costs often surface during implementation, particularly for organizations migrating from legacy systems or requiring extensive CMMS integrations.

-- Integration and Customization
+d) Integration and Customization

 Modern CMMS platforms must connect with ERP, BMS, procurement, and energy management systems.